 In this case study, we consider ECG signals from the PhysioBank database [14], which contains 549 records from 290 subjects (209 male and 81 female, aged from 17 to 87).
-Each record includes 15 simultaneously measured signals, digitized at 1,000 samples per second, with 16-bit resolution over a range of $\pm 16.384 \, mV$ .
+Each record includes 15 simultaneously measured signals, digitized at

-Algorithm 2: Atomic shape match atomic\match.
+Algorithm 3: Atomic shape match atomic_match.

-Figure 4: Recognizing pulses in ECG signals
+Figure 5: Recognizing pulses in ECG signals - RBBB characteristics on channels v1, v6 $\,$

-The diagnostic classes for the subjects participating in the recordings include cardio-vascular diseases such as myocardial infarction, cardiomyopathy, dysrythmia and myocardial hypertrophy.
+1,000 samples per second, with 16-bit resolution over a range of ± 16.384 mV.
+The diagnostic classes for the subjects participating in the recordings include cardio-vascular diseases such as myocardial infarction, cardiomyopathy, dysrythmia or myocardial hypertrophy.

 Specification of an Anomalous Heart Pulse.
 We consider the right bundle branch block (RBBB) heart condition, in which the right ventricle is not directly activated by impulses traveling through the right bundle branch.
-Fig. 4a depicts a visual characterization of the RBBB heart condition as it can be observed on channels v1 and v6.
-In this work, we concentrate on specifying the shape of the pulse depicted in v6 using shape expressions.
-The specification $\varphi$ of the anomalous v6 pulse consists of a sequence of 7 atomic shapes:
+Figure 5 depicts a visual characterization of the RBBB heart condition as it can be observed on channels v1 and v6.7 In this work, we concentrate on specifying the shape of the pulse depicted in v6 using shape expressions.
+The specification